Updated July 2019

-If you are talking about or with people who are transgender, ask what their preferred pronoun is.
-Better yet, to demonstrate an inclusive environment and to model inclusive language, consider asking people to indicate their preferred pronouns on their name tags or when being introduced.
-For example, an introduction might be: “Hi, My name is Beth and my preferred gender pronouns are she and her.”
+If you are talking about or with people who are transgender or non-binary, ask what their pronouns are.
+Better yet, to demonstrate an inclusive environment and to model inclusive language, consider asking people to indicate their pronouns on their name tags or when being introduced.
+For example, an introduction might be: “Hi, My name is Beth and my pronouns are she and her.”

 4. Refer to genders equally and make references consistent.

 “Mr.” designates all adult males and implies no rank or marital status, whereas “Mrs.” and “Miss” classifies women according to marital status.
 Such a distinction leads to the implication that marital status determines one’s worth.
 Refer to women as “Ms.” unless they specify a different preferred title.
 Also, make sure that when titles are applied, you apply them equally to men and women as well as for same-sex couples: for example, not “Mr. Brown and Julia” but “Mr. Brown and Ms. Smith” or “Ms. Martin and Traci” but Ms. Martin and Ms. Johnson.”